 - Hat – you will be walking in the sun the whole day

-In case you forget to bring any of these, don’t worry, all of the mentioned items are sold at the entrance to the park so you can buy there whatever you need (at higher prices obviously).
+In case you forget to bring any of these, don’t worry.
+All of the mentioned items are avaialble at the entrance to the park.
+You can buy there whatever you need (at higher prices obviously).

 What else to see and do after the National Park?